 Proposition 103's Impact on Auto Insurance Premiums in California

-This 2013 study by J. Robert Hunter of the Consumer Federation of America shows that Proposition 103 has saved Californians $102 billion on our auto insurance premiums and is the only state where auto insurance premiums actually went down since 1988.
-(Read the news release)
+This 2008 study by J. Robert Hunter of the Consumer Federation of America shows that Proposition 103 has saved Californians $62 billion on our auto insurance premiums and is a model for other states faced with insurance industry price-gouging and abuse.
+Download the report.

 Insurance companies oppose regulation and other reforms that limit their conduct.
 Instead, they lobby for legislation that restricts, rather than expands, the rights of consumers -- "tort reform."
 There are big differences between consumer-backed reforms and the insurance industry campaign, backed by other industries, to restrict the right to go to court.
 Read the fact sheet we've put together to outline the differences.